Dear Credit Card Adviser,

 Usually there’s some sort of trade-off.
 Annual fees are common among rewards cards, which let you earn points, miles or cash back on purchases, or secured cards, which are reserved for risky customers who need to build (or rebuild) credit.

 They typically get applied to your credit card statement around 12 months after you’ve opened the account.
 You could theoretically avoid the charge if you formally cancel the card before then — and you may want to do so, considering you don’t plan to use it.
+It’s usually easier to just apply for a top no annual fee credit card to avoid this cost of ownership altogether.

 Annual fees are only worthwhile if you’re reaping the benefits associated with the product.
 (If you’re not charging, for instance, you’re not earning any rewards.)